gettek/terraform-azurerm-policy-as-code/README.md

 ### Automate Remediation Tasks

 The `def_assignment` and `set_assignment` modules will automatically create [remediation tasks](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/policy_remediation) for policies with effects of `DeployIfNotExists` and `Modify`.
 The task name is suffixed with a timestamp to ensure a new task gets created on each `terraform apply`.
-This can be prevented with `-TF_VAR_skip_remediation=true`.
+This can be prevented with `-var "skip_remediation=true"`.

-> :bulb: **Note:** To fully automate remediation tasks without manual intervention via the portal, it may be necessary in some instances to create custom role defenitions.
+> :bulb: **Note:** To fully automate remediation tasks without manual intervention via the portal, it may be necessary in some instances to create custom role definitions.
 This is a disadvantage by design as identified [in this GitHub issue](https://github.com/Azure/azure-powershell/issues/10196).
-However an example custom role definition [as seen here](policies/Monitoring/deploy_subscription_diagnostic_setting/README.md#cross-subscription-role-assignment) can be used by the system assigned managed identity, created by the policy assignment, to remediate cross-subscription activity log forwarders.
+However a Custom or [Built-In](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) Role definition reference can be assigned to the managed identity created by the policy assignment [as seen here](examples/assignments_org.tf#L60).

 ## Creating Custom Versions of Built-In Policies